 When you buy a property, you think about the location, the renovation budget, and the monthly loan repayment.
-But there’s one important thing many homeowners overlook on how to protect your mortgage if something unexpected happens.
+One thing many homeowners overlook is how to protect that mortgage if something unexpected happens.

-That’s where MRTA, MRTT, MLTA, and MLTT come in.
-All four are designed to protect your home loan in case of death, total permanent disability (TPD), or in some cases critical illness but they work differently, and the benefits you get will vary.
+That is where MRTA, MRTT, MLTA and MLTT come in.
+All four are designed to protect your home loan in the event of death, total permanent disability (TPD), or in some cases critical illness — but they work differently, and the benefits vary considerably.

 1. MRTA – Mortgage Reducing Term Assurance